 Coconut oil or shea butter in small amounts is one option to offer relief to your itching dog.
 Massage either substance into the afflicted skin to reduce your dog’s discomfort, but be sure your dog does not lick away too much.
 Oatmeal in the problem area can also prove helpful.
 Oatmeal treatments ease pain and irritation in areas of rash.
 A homemade anti-itch spray may prove helpful.
 Check for cuts as well as open sores in the groin area before applying any substance.
-If none is present, you may apply hydrocortisone cream or non-scented lotion to the itching area.
+If none is present, you may apply hydrocortisone cream, non-scented lotion, or anti itch cream to the itching area.
 Avoid any substance that may sting or cause the skin further irritation.
 One example of a treatment to avoid would be hydrogen peroxide.

 When to See the Veterinarian

 Mild itching generally does not indicate severe health problems.
 A minor food allergy or temporary irritation is easy enough to treat at home with simple steps—the best dog food for allergies are often advised to give a sensitive pups.
-Your dog may have extreme itching, however, or other symptoms.
-If your dog displays a loss of appetite, prolonged sorrow, or restlessness, visit your veterinarian.
-For severe allergic reactions, you should also see your veterinarian at once.
+Other times, however, your dog’s symptoms may include extreme itching, loss of appetite, prolonged sorrow, or restlessness.
+In such cases, visit your veterinarian immediately.
+These could be severe allergic reactions which require veterinary assistance at once.